Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 3- Local Current networks:

-Mainly due to the long length of these networks in infra, so their cable almost will be fiber optic cable.
+Mainly due to the long length of these networks, their cables will be almost fiber-optic.

 Fiber Optic Cables

-You shall be noted that all the above MEP systems in the three categories will require either manhole, handholes, or both, or valve chambers (for pressurized water systems & gas networks).
+You shall note that all the above MEP systems in the three categories will require either manhole, handholes, or both, or valve chambers (for pressurized water systems & gas networks).

-Each one of them will have a specific depth depends on the standards, manufacturer recommendations, and your approved shop drawings.
+Each one will have a specific depth based on the standards, manufacturer recommendations, and your approved shop drawings.

-So, we can conclude that for the infrastructure networks, you must have very good coordination MEP drawings, this is to avoid any possible clashes during the installation process of your systems, and to avoid losing time and manpower.
+So, we can conclude that for infrastructure networks, you must have very good coordination of MEP drawings to avoid clashes during the installation of your systems and to avoid wasted time and manpower.

 If you would like to learn the Practical installations of MEP systems in Projects, please have a look at our bestseller practical online courses on this link: